 Where to Go

-The best places to visit in March are São Paulo, Olinda, Fernando De Noronha, Florianopolis, and Foz De Iguazu with Iguazu Falls.
+The best places to visit in March are São Paulo, Olinda, Fernando De Noronha, Florianopolis, and the Iguaçu Falls, which you can explore on this 10-day active itinerary.
 The falls are still massive from the heavy rains during the rainy season, and many trails around the falls open again for hiking.
 It is one of the best months to visit.

 São Paulo has warm weather and is perfect for sightseeing, culture, and nightlife in March.
 It is known as the business and monetary capital of Brazil, with several urban areas, beaches, and historical centers.
 The metropolitan city has something for everyone, with trendy bars on beaches like Praca Roosevelt, excellent restaurants, and historical museums.